 4. You transfer the loan plus borrowing fee into the flash loan smart contract.

 If any of these sub-transactions cannot execute, the lender will cancel the loan before it takes place.
 Using this method, you can make profits with flash loans without any risk to yourself or collateral.
 Classic opportunities for flash loans include collateral swaps and price arbitrage.
-However, you can only use your flash loan on-chain, as moving funds to a different chain would break the one transaction rule.
+However, you can only use your flash loan on the same chain, as moving funds to a different chain would break the one transaction rule.

 When you take out a loan, you'll mostly receive newly minted stablecoins (such as DAI) or crypto someone has lent.
 Lenders will deposit their assets in a smart contract that may also lock up their funds for a specific time.
 Once you have the funds, you're free to do with them as you wish.
 However, you will need to top up your collateral with its price change to ensure it's not liquidated.